Nathan Healy

 Hickory Area Utility Providers

-These local rates sit below both North Carolina’s average of $0.129 per kWh and the national average of $0.16 per kWh, thanks to regional energy infrastructure.
+These rates sit comfortably below North Carolina’s state average of 12.90¢ per kWh and significantly under the national average of 16.0¢ per kWh in 2023, thanks to the region’s diverse energy mix and efficient infrastructure.

 Hickory Utilities Electricity Rates